Skip to content

 Vogix is a declarative UX layer for NixOS that unifies desktop configuration - define your appearance (colors, fonts, transparency, animations) and behavior (keybindings, window rules, gestures) once, and vogix generates configs for all your applications.

-Currently implemented: Runtime color theme switching across 4 schemes without system rebuilds.
+• Appearance - runtime color theme switching across 4 schemes, no system rebuilds.

 Vision: Full desktop UX management - see [roadmap]!(#roadmap).